 A: It was very easy meeting people and making friends .There are many groups that have get-togethers of all kinds.
-I do think that locals can be very nice and friendly but there is a kind of line that is not crossed by very many of them.
+I do think that locals can be very nice and friendly, but there is a kind of line that is not crossed by very many of them.
 By that I mean it is very rare to be invited into your neighbour’s home or talk to them on a regular basis.
 No one will typically bring over a cake when you move into your house.
 We are fortunate enough to have very nice older couples that live in the house next door.
 They have been very helpful and friendly.
-We have also never met the couple on the other side of our house in fact I think I have only seen them once.
+We have also never met the couple on the other side of our house.
+In fact, I think I have only seen them once.
 I found that they tend to keep to their set of friends that they have known for a long time or to family.
-There is nothing wrong with this and we have some friends that are French so it not a blanket statement but I am just saying that I do not think that I will end my time in France with a several close French friends.
+There is nothing wrong with this, and we have some friends that are French so it's not a blanket statement, but I am just saying that I do not think that I will end my time in France with several close French friends.

 About working in France

 Q: Did you have a problem getting a work visa/permit?